Jason Castro (baseball): Early life

-Castro was born in Castro Valley, California, and played high school baseball at Castro Valley High School.
+Jason Michael Castro was born on June 18, 1987, in Castro Valley, California.
+Castro played high school baseball at Castro Valley High School.
 He played junior varsity basketball at Castro Valley High School for the legendary Coach Burns.

+College career

 Castro attended Stanford University, where he played college baseball for the Stanford Cardinal.
 He was named the club's most valuable player his junior year.
 After his sophomore season in 2007, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, where he batted .341 in 39 games, was named the starting catcher for the East Division All-Star team, and helped lead the Red Sox to the league championship.

+Professional career

-Minor leagues
+Draft and minor leagues

 Castro was selected by the Astros in the first round (tenth overall) of the 2008 Major League Baseball draft.
 Castro started in Single-A for the Tri-City ValleyCats in 2008.
-He was promoted to play for the Class AA Corpus Christi Hooks on June 7, 2009 after playing in Advanced-A for the Lancaster JetHawks and played his first game for the team on June 10.
+He was promoted to play for the Class AA Corpus Christi Hooks on June 7, 2009, after playing in Advanced-A for the Lancaster JetHawks and played his first game for the team on June 10.
 He also played for the United States national team in the 2009 Baseball World Cup in Nettuno, Italy.

 Castro was selected to play for the United States team in the 2009 All-Star Futures Game in St. Louis.
 In the game, he threw out a runner and hit a three-run home run.
 He was ranked 53rd on Baseball America's list of "Top 100 Prospects" in 2009.
 Shortly after the Futures Game, the Astros sent Castro home early from the Arizona Fall League so that he could rest for the 2010 season.